-But the malware in question went undetected by hiding itself inside legitimate apps that users are accustomed to granting recording permissions.
-Once inside, it signed the updated app with the developer’s legitimate certificate, which is supposed to give users confidence what they’re installing is safe.
+But the malware in question went undetected.
+Developers downloaded an infected file somewhere on the web, and the malware then hid itself inside their legitimate apps, ones that users are accustomed to granting recording permissions.
+Once inside, the malware signed the updated app with the developer’s legitimate certificate, which is supposed to give users confidence what they’re installing is safe.
 Developers can have their certificate revoked by Apple if their apps are found to be malicious in nature (users can still download the unauthorized apps, but would have to adjust their default settings).

 Capturing users’ screens could give the malware’s developers access to sensitive information.
 It’s been reported that XCSSET also used an exploit to steal cookies from the Safari browser, potentially giving the developers access to a person’s online accounts.

-Malware is multiplying — Malware on macOS is a growing problem, but protections built into the OS make it difficult for code to do anything serious like delete files or encrypt storage in a ransomware attack.
+Malware is multiplying — Malware on macOS is a growing problem as the operating system becomes more popular and lucrative to target, but protections built into the OS make it difficult for code to do anything serious like delete files or encrypt storage in a ransomware attack.
 This malware that was detected by Jamf is concerning because normally, infecting a Mac requires downloading shady software and dismissing a series of warnings from Apple in order to run it.
-Viruses haven’t tended to do well on macOS because apps cannot spread from machine to machine installing themselves.
-That, in turn, has made Macs less of a target than Windows machines traditionally.
+Viruses haven’t tended to do well on macOS because a series of firewalls have to be bypassed, whereas on Windows security measures were historically lighter.

 Apple told TechCrunch that macOS version 11.4 was made available yesterday and patches the vulnerability that XCSSET used.
 It urges everyone to install the update as soon as possible.